liesnikov/extensible-elaborator/paper/main.md

 * Implement erasure inference [@tejiscakDependentlyTypedCalculus2020]?
 * Implement Canonical Structures [@mahboubiCanonicalStructuresWorking2013]?
+* Make occurs-check a constraint
+* Make reduction a constraint?
+* Cache constraints and soluitions
 * Rendering of macros as constraints?
   Map a macro to an implicit term with the right kind of annotation in the type, to get the right expander as an elaboration procedure?
 * Mapping constraint solving onto a concurrent execution model.